YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 **rollback**

-Performs an ONLINE FETRESYNC rollback and creates a lost and/or broken transaction file.
+Performs an ONLINE FETCHRESYNC rollback and creates a lost and/or broken transaction file.
 It takes two arguments:

 * The first argument specifies the communication port number that the rollback command uses when fetching the reference point.
 This is the same port number that the Receiver Server used to communicate with the Source Server.